Breast Implants: Are They Safe?

 The implants available today are extremely advanced and, simply put, the best implants ever made.
 They’re engineered using sophisticated techniques to ensure extreme durability with minimal complications.
-I offer both round silicone and saline implants, both of which are very safe.
-Here are some important safety notes about breast implants:
+I offer both round silicone and saline implants, which are very safe and FDA-approved.

 Texture Matters

-Several years ago, implants that were teardrop shaped and textured became very popular due to the idea that they looked more natural and caused fewer complications.
-However, it’s been shown that these implants, once placed in the body, look very similar to smooth, round implants once they’re inside the body.
+Several years ago, teardrop-shaped, textured implants became very popular because they were thought to look more natural and cause fewer complications.
+However, it’s been shown that these implants, once placed in the body, look very similar to smooth, round implants.
 They can also rotate in some patients.
 Additionally, shaped and textured implants were the only implants that have been reported to be associated with ALCL breast implant lymphoma, which is an extremely rare condition.
 No ALCL cases have ever been associated with smooth, round silicone implants, which is why I only use this version in my practice.

 Long-Term Safety

 Many years ago, there was concern that breast implants may be associated with autoimmune disease; this was extensively studied and never shown to be true.
-A significant amount of research has been done, and never have breast smooth round breast implants been shown to be linked or cause any disease of any kind.
-They also do not cause any long-term changes to nipple sensation or hinder the ability to breastfeed.
+A significant amount of research has been done, and never have smooth round breast implants been shown to be linked to or cause any disease of any kind.
+They also do not cause long-term changes in nipple sensation or hinder breastfeeding.
+To address these concerns, the FDA updated the information about implants that’s available to both surgeons and women considering breast augmentation.

 Monitoring Your Implants